 3. Inform Your Vendors

+Three months out is when you need to begin reaching out to each of your vendors.
+Update them with your new address changes as well as inform them of any expected downtime that will occur during the move.
 Begin changing over your addresses for shipping and billing as well reach out to your internet provider.
-Changing over the internet and telephone services can sometimes take considerable time, so it’s a good idea to make these arrangements well in advance.
+Changing over the internet and telephone services can sometimes take considerable time, so it's a good idea to make these arrangements well in advance.

 4. Order Updated Documents with New Address